Henry Darger: In the Realms of the Unreal

-Around the early 1910s, Darger began privately writing what would become a multi-decade literary work, In The Realms of the Unreal.
-One diary makes reference to a manuscript detailing the "Abbysinkilian-Abbieannian war and Tripolygonian war" which was lost in September 1910, although other diaries state that he began writing the work in 1911 or 1912.
+Around the early 1910s, Darger began privately writing what would become a multi-decade literary work, In the Realms of the Unreal.
+One diary makes reference to a manuscript which was lost in September 1910, which focused on a fictional war dubbed the "Abbysinkilian-Abbieannian war and Tripolygonian war".
+However, other diaries state that he began writing the work in 1911 or 1912.
 In 1911, he clipped a picture of the five-year-old murder victim Elsie Paroubek from the Chicago Daily News.
 He became greatly distressed after losing this clipping, praying to God for its return and growing resentful for its continued absence.
 He incorporated the loss of the picture into the work through an alternate storyline in which his alter-ego within the story loses a picture of the rebellion's young leader, Annie Aronburg.

-For some time after losing the photo, Darger erected an altar to Aronburg in Schloeder's barn, offered novenas, and said the Rosary seven times a day.
+For some time after losing the photo, Darger erected an altar to Aronburg in Schloeder's barn, offered novenas, and prayed seven times a day.
 This continued absence of the photo greatly prolonged the work, which expanded many thousands of pages over the following decades.
 Darger made ultimatums to God with the threat of depicting great acts of violence and writing in defeats for the Christians.

-Described by art historian John MacGregor as "unquestionably the longest work of fiction ever written", In The Realms of the Unreal comprises fourteen or fifteen typed volumes (Note: Including the two parts of volume ten, and potentially the unnamed shorter volume dubbed Volume A.) totaling 15,145 pages.
+Described by art historian John MacGregor as "unquestionably the longest work of fiction ever written", In the Realms of the Unreal comprises fourteen or fifteen typed volumes (Note: Including the two parts of volume ten, and potentially the unnamed shorter volume dubbed Volume A.) totaling 15,145 pages.
 The individual volumes are inconsistent, ranging from 364 to 2,164 pages.
 Having no experience in bookbinding, Darger improvised using materials such as glue, cardboard, newspaper, and rags.
 He used a variety of paper sizes, colors, and thicknesses as typing papers, resulting in greatly uneven pages.
 He also reused flyers and notebooks (most likely taken from the trash) which at times still bear their previous unrelated text.
-Only the first seven volumes of In The Realms of the Unreal were bound, with the remaining seven or eight volumes found as unbound bundles of loose papers.
-Darger's frequent reshuffling of portions of the work and a lack of clear continuity in many parts lead to only a loose, tentative order of volumes reconstructed by later scholars.
+Only the first seven volumes of In the Realms of the Unreal were bound, with the remaining seven or eight volumes found as unbound bundles of loose papers.
+Darger's frequent reshuffling of portions of the work and a lack of clear continuity in many parts lead to only a loose, tentative order of volumes later reconstructed by scholars.
 Handwritten material associated with the work has also been found, much of which was incorporated into chapters of the bound volumes.